EmmaRubiH/Rubis-Corner/README.md

 ## Manual Testing:

 I have tested this project manually myself and have also had it tested by friends and family on multiple devices and screen sizes.

+- Test that Nav links work.
+- Test that the footer and Social links work.
+- Test that menu button work.
+- Test that booking page work. to make a reservation.
+- Test that user can register, login and logout.
+- Test that user can sign up for a newsletter.
+- test that user can manage booking by edit and delete.
+- Test that the all of the pages are responsive on large medium ans small screens.

 ## Code Validation: